-This bulletin, issued in 2016, represents the official statement of the requirements in effect for the basic Certifying examinations to be given in November and December, 2017, and January, 2018.
+This bulletin, issued in 2017, represents the official statement of the requirements in effect for the Certifying Examinations to be given in November and December, 2018, and January, 2019.
+Revised 15 November 2017

-IMPORTANT INFORMATION

-All Candidates

-for the

-2017 Certifying Examination

-for

-Basic Certification in OB-Gyn
+IMPORTANT INFORMATION All Candidates for the 2018 Certifying Examination in Obstetrics and Gynecology

-- 1. Candidates for the 2017 Certifying Examination must enter patient information for their case lists on-line.
-If they wish to do so, candidates may begin entering information July 1, 2016, before the results of the June, 2016 Written Examination are available.
-Additional information can be found on p.
-11. Paper copies of the case lists must be submitted to the ABOG office by the deadline. - 2.
+- 1. The preparation of case lists for the Certifying (Oral) examination has changed.
+Candidates for the 2018 Certifying Examination must enter patient information for their case lists on-line.
+If they wish to do so, candidates may begin entering information July 1, 2017, before the results of the June, 2017 Qualifying Examination are available.
+Additional information can be found on page 11.
+Case lists will be submitted electronically, not on paper.
+Candidates MUST use the electronic ABOG case list program to submit their cases. - 2.
 Candidates who will be breastfeeding at the time of the examination must notify ABOG to schedule a lactation room at least 90 days before their test date.
-(See additional information on p.
-10.) - 3.
-It is the candidate's responsibility to meet all deadlines for submission of applications, fees, case lists, and all other required materials.
-Deadlines are based on the receipt of the material at the ABOG office and will not be extended. - 4.
-All Board-related correspondence should be sent using a service with tracking ability.
-(The USPS does not guarantee on-time delivery.
-Timesensitive materials should be sent by another service.) - 5.
-All new Diplomates must enter the Maintenance of Certification (MOC) process in 2018.
+(See Appendix C.) - 3.
+Candidates must meet all deadlines for submission of applications, fees, case lists, and all other required materials.
+Deadlines are based on the receipt of the material at the ABOG office and cannot be extended. - 4.
+All new Diplomates must enter the Maintenance of Certification (MOC) process in 2019.
 MOC is a continuous process, and failure to complete the assignments each year by the deadline will result in loss of Board certification.
-The MOC process is described in the MOC Bulletin. - 6.
-It is the responsibility of each candidate to update their personal email and mailing addresses on their personal ABOG home page. - 7.
-There is a limit to eligibility to sit for the Certifying Examination.
-Beginning in 2018 all candidates must achieve board certification in Basic Obstetrics and Gynecology within 8 years of the completion of their training.
-If certification is not achieved within 8 years, the physician is no longer eligible to apply for either the qualifying or certifying examination unless an additional 12 months of residency training is completed. - 8.
+There will not be a fee for MOC in 2019.
+The MOC process is described in the MOC Bulletin. - 5.
+It is the responsibility of each candidate to update their personal email and mailing addresses on their personal ABOG home page. - 6.
+There is a limit to eligibility to take the Certifying Examination.
+Beginning in 2018, all candidates must achieve board certification in Obstetrics and Gynecology within 8 years of the completion of their training.
+If certification is not achieved within 8 years, the physician is no longer eligible to apply for either the qualifying or certifying examination unless an additional 12 months of training is completed. - 7.
 Candidates must have an unrestricted medical license to apply.
-In addition, they must report any and all negative actions taken against their license(s) at ANY time since obtaining the license(s), even if the action has been cleared or ended.
-Such actions include, but are not limited to suspension, revocation, reprimand, fine, probation, required course work, proctoring, etc.
+In addition, they must report any and all disciplinary or non-disciplinary actions taken against their license(s) at ANY time since obtaining the license(s), even if the action has been cleared or ended.
+Such actions include, but are not limited to suspension, revocation, reprimand, fine, probation, restrictions, conditions, supervision and , proctoring, etc.